jcapalbo/jc_website/README.md

 jc_website
 ==========

-Hosting my simple website here!
+Hosting my simple AngularJS website here!

+I'm a web developer looking to sharpen my skills and utilize the awesome framework known as AngularJS.